OBJECTIVE

 Introduction:

 Review soil knowledge.
 Ask students, “What is balanced soil?
-What does it mean to have healthy soil?
-Elements in the soil
+What does it mean to have healthy soil?”

 Explain that soil samples were collected from the school garden and were sent to be analyzed.
 We have the results, and we are going to explore them together and figure out what we need to do to make our garden grow the best food for our school!

 Ask students, “how do we know how much we can amend the soil/how much fertilizer we can add?
-Is there such a thing as too much fertilizer?”-Gas tank analogy- Soil percolation dictates how much it can hold
+Is there such a thing as too much fertilizer?”

-Activity: In small groups, students analyze the soil test results.
+In small groups, students look over the soil test results.
 (The ideal levels for each element should be listed on the test.
 If not, post the ideal levels on the board) In their journals, students respond to the following questions:

 Which elements are too high?
-(Discuss the issue of phosphorus on the island.)
 What can we do to lower levels of certain elements?
 Which elements are too low?
 Find relationships between elements (do you see any patterns when one element is high another is low and vice versa?)

 Calcium and Boron, Sulfur and Magnesium, Potassium and Calcium

-Explain to students that it is their job to figure out how to make the soil in the garden beds the best it can be, to grow the best food for the school.
-Break students into small groups and assign each group a different area/bed.
-Hand out results from each area.
+Explain to students that it is their job to figure out how to make the soil in the garden beds as balanced and heathy as possible.
+Heathy soil leads to healthier plants and people.
+Break students into small groups and assign each group a different garden bed.
+Hand out results from each garden bed.
 In order to figure out how much of each amendment they are going to need, students must first do the math:

 -Area of bed